 yen n. vu

 I am a Postdoctoral Research Scholar in Modern Vietnamese Studies at the Weatherhead East Asian Institute at Columbia University.
 I earned my PhD from Cornell University in 2019.
 My general research interests involve the cross-section of Vietnamese and French literature, 20th century Vietnamese intellectual history, and autobiographical or memorial writing.
-My current book project, Forging Freedoms: Language and intellectual thought in 20th Century Vietnam is an intellectual history of different ideas of freedom in Vietnam through the close examination of language – as national idiom, as discourse, and a literary space.
+My current book project, Forging Freedoms: Language and intellectual thought in 20th Century Vietnam is an intellectual history of different ideas of freedom in Vietnam through the close examination of language – as national idiom, as discourse, and as a literary space.

 I’ve previously taught at Hamilton College, University of Pennsylvania, and Paris VIII Saint Denis-Vincennes.
-I hold an M.A. from the The Institute of French Studies, New York University and a B.A. in French and Psychology from University of California, Berkeley.
+I hold an M.A. from the Institute of French Studies, New York University and a B.A. in French and Psychology from the University of California, Berkeley.

 I was born in Lâm Đồng, Vietnam, and came to the United States with my family through the Humanitarian Operation Program.
 I still call California home.